Feature Request #3615

 I was trying to follow suit with NuTracks for the most part, which still seems to be the most popular track set around.
 For now I'll wait and see what happens there.

-#2 Updated by oberhuemer over 1 year ago
+#2 Updated by oberhuemer about 7 years ago

 The plan is for NuTracks to start using the same scheme, though when I'll get to it is anyone's guess.